phil-smith-k/TaskStak/README.md

 task view                           # Today's stak (default) task view --tomorrow                # Tomorrow's staged tasks task view --friday                  # Friday's staged tasks task view 2025-01-15                # Tasks staged for specific date task view --today --verbose         # Today's tasks with details task view --tomorrow -v             # Tomorrow's tasks with details
 ```

 #### Stak for Today (Default)
 When running `task view` with no arguments, displays:
+- **Past staged tasks** (in red) - Tasks that were staged for previous days and need attention
-- Active tasks staged for today
+- **Active tasks** staged for today
-- Blocked tasks, if any, regardless of date
+- **Blocked tasks** from any date (keeps dependencies visible and prevents them from being forgotten)
-- Tasks completed today
+- **Tasks completed** today

+**Past Staged Tasks:**
+Tasks that were scheduled for previous days appear prominently at the top with a warning to ensure nothing gets lost or forgotten.
+These are shown in red with the number of days since they were originally staged (e.g., "from 3d ago").

 #### Staks for Other Dates
 When viewing other dates (ex. `task view --tomorrow`), displays: